jerdog/auth0-blog/_posts/2018-08-20-validate-user-emails-fast-using-kickbox-and-auth0-hooks.markdown

 };
 ```

 In this case, we are looking at the Sendex score only.
 If the Sendex score is over `0.75`, we assume that the email address is safe and good to go.
-There are various other checks that we could make to decide if we want to accept the user not.
+There are various other checks that we could make to decide if we want to accept the user or not.

 Using this code will send back a generic error message to the end-user on the [Auth0 Universal Login page](https://auth0.com/docs/hosted-pages/login) when the user is trying to sign up with an invalid email.